mikezalik/searchy-search/README.md

 ## Development Process 🛠

-In the development phase of this application, I began with an MVC build out in Rails.
+In the development phase of this application, I began with an MVC and RESTful build out in Rails.
 Though I prefer to work html first as it promotes progressive enhancement, I was concerned with the backend logic initially and the conventions in Rails allow for this approach to be used.
-With a base, built in HTML, it was easy to choose which aspects would benefit from enhancement and which tools would be best suited for their creation.
-In order to maintain the goals set in my design process (with accessibility in mind), I used ERB templates.
-Because I wouldn't need to reason with a lot of state I thought this would be sufficient to help maintain simplicity and a straightforward implementation.
+With this base and a functional MVP, it was easy to choose which features would benefit from enhancement and which tools would be best suited for their creation.
+In order to maintain the goals set in my design process (with accessibility in mind), I used Embedded Ruby templates.
+Because I wouldn't need to reason with a lot of state within the app I thought this would be sufficient to help maintain simplicity and a straightforward implementation.

-On the back-end, I built a RESTful architecture with the end user retaining access to GET operations.
-To solve the issue of authentication, Devise was implemented, complete with its own models and views.

 Styling is written in Sass and transpiled to CSS3.